funfair-tech/fun-wallet-docs/docs/guide/web-sdk/react.md

 import window from '@funfair-tech/wallet-sdk/window';
 ```

-## React package
+## React Package

-We have created a react package component library this package holds components you can use to hook the wallet into a react app easier.
+We have created a React package component library this package holds components which you can use to hook the Wallet into a React app more easily.
 A full code integration example can be seen [here](https://github.com/funfair-tech/wallet-react-integration-sample-js)

 :::: tabs :options="{ useUrlFragment: false }"